nikitapar/Highlights-Extraction-from-a-video/README.md

 # Efficient Highlights Extraction using Python

-Extraction of highlights from any of the sports using python & computer vision libraries.
+Extraction of highlights from any of the sports using Python & computer vision libraries.

 ## Introduction

 Professional editors typically spend a significant amount of time manually selecting and cropping interesting events from matches to extract highlights.
 This process can be quite time-consuming, especially when dealing with multiple matches.
-However, we have developed a Python-based model that can automatically extract highlights from a given video, providing an efficient solution.
+However, we have developed a Python-based model that automatically extracts highlights from a given video, providing an efficient solution.
 ## Idea behind project

 - Whenever something exciting happens during a game, the commentator's voice rises and the fans in the stadium start cheering.